rubrikinc/rubrik-extension-for-vcd/docs/quick-start.md

 ![alt-text](/docs/img/image7.png)

-The plugin installation is now complete and the buttons at the top of the screen control the actions for the following:
+The plug-in installation is now complete and the buttons at the top of the screen control the actions for the following:

 * On Demand Snapshots
 * Assign SLA Protection